We fed this blog post to DiffBeats. Listen to the result →

 Toggle it in your settings and every merged PR generates a song automatically.
 No /songify comment needed.
 Your team’s commit history becomes a playlist.

 This is where it shifts from novelty to culture.
 When every ship has a soundtrack, merging starts to feel like something.
-Teams tell us the songs become inside jokes, Slack channel fodder, and retrospective highlights.
+I can already see these becoming inside jokes and retrospective highlights.

 How It Works Under the Hood